-- You can press the Home button to unlock your Samsung phone.
-The Home button is centered below the touchscreen. - Unlock a Samsung Galaxy Note phone by removing the S Pen. - ✓ The phone doesn't unlock for an incoming call; you're able to answer the phone or decline the call.
+- >> On a Samsung phone, you can press the Home button to unlock the device.
+The Home button is centered below the touchscreen. - >> Removing the S Pen on a Samsung Galaxy Note unlocks the phone. - >> The phone lets you answer or decline an incoming call without having to unlock the device.
 See Chapter 5 for more information on answering, declining, and ignoring incoming calls.